heddendorp/section-app-client/legacy-app/FEATURES.md

 - Update wait list when the event-data changes _(Such as available spots)_
 - Add a meeting point (google maps link)

+### Core

+- Rewrite using state management
+  - Will increase speed due to local caching
+  - Will reduce server load because not everything is directly read on the firebase
+  - Allows better state recovery when relaunching the application

 ### Data Privacy

 - Still in review